Kleidukos/glitchbra.in/content/post/write-a-forth-in-haskell-intro.md

 * [Part 02](/post/write-a-forth-in-haskell-part-02/)
 * [Part 03](/post/write-a-forth-in-haskell-part-03/)

+This series of article is about the implementation of a minimal Forth interpreter.

 First invented in 1970, Forth has had a long life in several application domains: Space, embedded systems, and even in the FreeBSD bootloader.
 Now, what makes Forth distinctive?
 Well, in opposition to more popular programming languages, Forth has an execution model that is deeply linked to its syntax.